 DINING / REFRESHMENTS: It varies from lighthouse to lighthouse (that are open for day visits).
 Some facilities at Hook, Valentia and Rathlin.

 SHOPPING: Gift shops at Hook, Fanad and Rathlin.

 ACCESSIBILITY: Because of the nature of Lighthouses and their location, there are mobility restrictions at many of them.

 GROUPS: Group rates are available at lighthouses open to day visitors.

 ACCOLADES & AWARDS: Finalist – Best Leisure Tourism Innovation, Irish Tourism Awards 2017

 All the lighthouses are in remote locations, which is part of their uniqueness.

 Fanad, Clare Island, Loop Head, St Johns Point (Co.
 Donegal) & Valentia Island Lighthouses can be found along the Wild Atlantic Way.

 Ballycotton Island, Wicklow Head & Hook Lighthouse are located on Irelands Ancient East with Galley Head further along the Cork coast.

-Up North you can visit Blackhead, Rathlin West Light and St Johns Point (Co Down) Lighthouses.
+In Northern Ireland you can visit Blackhead, Rathlin West Light and St Johns Point (Co Down) Lighthouses.